Syria opposition wants rebels to halt attacks

 "I think that it is not up to us to demand (intervention), but it will happen by itself in any case.
 If the regime ... continues to kill hundreds a day, the world cannot sit back and do nothing."

 Ghalioun addressed around 500 supporters in Vienna on Thursday.
-Flanked by bodyguards, he emphasised the importance of opposition unity and peaceful demonstrations.
+Flanked by bodyguards, he emphasized the importance of opposition unity and peaceful demonstrations.

 The university professor heads the main opposition National Council but it is unclear what influence he has over protesters inside the country or what role he would play in Syria if Assad were to be toppled.